Coaching When You’re Expecting (with Dawn Strom)

 The coaching program Dawn did and that has somatic elements to it www.wisdomofthewhole.com

-Read the transcript of Pregnant and Coaching (with Dawn Strom) Here
+Read the transcript of Coaching When You're Expecting (with Dawn Strom) Here

 Benay: Welcome back to Coach Pep Talk, the podcast for people who run their own coaching businesses.
 Each week I talk to an expert who shares wisdom that helps us become better coaches and better coaching business owners.
 This week I’ve got a holistic wellness coach who decided to completely overhaul her coaching business when she found out she was going to have her first baby.
 She’s going to tell us all about that journey and give us some awesome tips that are in alignment with her wellness program, so check us out on the other side.